WeAreDevelopers-com/code100/puzzles/developer-dna/index.md

 layout: challenge
 ---

-# Puzzle solution explanation: Developer DNA
+# CODE100 Puzzle: Developer DNA

 In this [CODE100](https://code100.dev) puzzle we asked you to [take this JSON dataset](dnadata.json):